We Don’t Have All the Time in the World

 What are you gifted at?
 What can you and only you do?
 You may be wondering: “Who me?
 I don’t have any special gifts to offer.
 I’m pretty ordinary.”
 Oh, but you do!
 Everyone does!
 You have things that you can do with your own unique spin that no one else can do quite like you.
 You can see things from a different angle and you have your own unique personality.
 Two versions of the same painting will never be the same.

 Maybe you have been too distracted or overwhelmed by life’s busyness and messiness to discover your unique talents.
 They are there.
 Sometimes other people will reveal them.
 Sometimes other people will tell you what they appreciate about you or what they think you are good at.
+It can be really hard for us to know what we are good at because we are often our own worst critics, so it might be helpful to ask others how they see us to get some perspective.
 Remember, we all have something to offer.

 There’s No Shortcut